 Collection of online information sources paralleling the Reference collection.

 help members of the University of Hartford community to identify and use sources of information.
 Mortensen Reference help at the Reference Desk or Office on the main level.
-Allen Reference is at the main Service Desk.
+Allen Reference is at the main service desk on the lower level..

 Renew is the process which allows you to extend the loan period for a book.
 Some restrictions may apply.
 Renewals may be requested online, by phone, or at the Circulation desk.

 Assigned readings for classes.
-Reserves is kept at Circulation.
+Hardcopy reserves are kept at Circulation.
 Some may also be available as Electronic Reserves or on Blackboard.

 This department is responsible for acquiring and making all libraries materials accessible.
 Includes Acquisitions, Cataloging, Interlibrary Services, and Periodicals.

-Tips on what constitutes plagiarism and how to avoid plagiarizing works not your own.
+Tips on what constitutes plagiarism and how to avoid plagiarism works not your own.

 Online information sources, arranged in broad categories.
-Subject Guides are elected by University Libraries staff as starting points for University students (includes online books, databases, websites and more).
+Subject Guides are elected by Harrison Libraries staff as starting points for University students (includes online books, databases, websites and more).

 Formally controlled and applied terms to describe the subject of a book or article.
 Used to focus a search particularly when keyword searching is not successful.
 Ask a librarian for assistance.

-Final research project completed by honors or masters level student.
+Final research project completed by honors or masters level students.
 Most theses are available in the stacks, but older ones may only be in the Archives.

 Database available for a short test period.
 Change frequently.

 Shared by Reference Services and the Faculty Center for Learning Development.
 Provides facilities for hands-on instruction in the use of library and other teaching and learning technologies, as well as FCLD offices.
-Mortensen Library main level.
+Located on Harrison Libraries' main level.